 Instructors may not grant deadline extensions; all authority in this matter is delegated by the faculty to the assistant dean for academic services and the assistant dean for student affairs.

 Deadline extensions must be sought in advance of the scheduled deadline and will be granted only in the following circumstances:

 A medical or other personal difficulty has so interfered with the student’s ability to complete his or her work that in the opinion of both the instructor for whom the paper is due and the assistant dean for student affairs that an extension of time is necessary to give the student a fair opportunity to complete the project.
-When the extension is granted, the instructor and the assistant dean for student affairs will jointly determine a realistic date for completion of the written work.
-If the problem involved is a continuing problem and it is not possible to set a completion date, the course may remain “pending” for up to one semester, at which time, if a definite completion date is still not determinable, the grade NC (No Credit) will be entered on the student’s transcript.
-That grade will not be changed unless the student completes the required written work.
+When the extension is granted, the instructor and the assistant dean for student affairs will jointly determine a realistic date for completion of the written work, but the paper must be submitted in time to permit grading by the law school’s grading deadline.

 D. LATE SUBMISSIONS